 Incorporated as a 501(c)3 in 2005, the five-member Golden Gate Village Resident Council (GGVRC) is the elected representative for all of Golden Gate Village.
-During the ensuing years, the GGVRC has fought long and hard with the Marin Housing Authority, the Marin Housing Commission, and the Marin Board of Supervisors to share the residents’ renovation plan.
+During the ensuing years, the GGVRC has fought long and hard with the Marin Housing Authority, the Marin Housing Commission, and the Marin Board of Supervisors since 2013 to share the residents’ renovation plan.
 Despite winning a lawsuit in 2014 that reaffirmed the Council’s legal status and authority, the GGVRC’s fight to be heard has continued to this day.

 “Privatization is not in the interest of Golden Gate Village residents.
 It will take money out of the community and continue a dangerous cycle in America of erasing affordable public housing.
 We have a plan that empowers and revitalizes our community."

 - Royce McLemore, GGVRC President

 Financial Irregularities in PNA Report to Marin Housing Commission Exposed!

 The 2020 Property Needs Assessment (PNA) accepted by the MHA and Housing Commissioners in July 2020 was riddled with financial irregularities by the GGV Resident Council’s strategic team.
 MHA’s outside law firm to these findings by acknowledging serious flaws but asserted the report was “preliminary.”
 GGV’s legal counsel this response was “long on platitudes but short on substance.”
 A revised PNA was subsequently submitted to the MHA on March 8, 2021, but not made available to the Resident Council until May 28.
 This 281-page "final" report includes 36 substantive revisions and a reduction in estimated rehabilitation costs of more than $26 million.
 Read the Resident Council’s response (6/9/21) to this latest report.